susanev/p5js-workshops/1-day-workshop/readme.md

 * (Optional) [Grid of stars](activities/grid-of-stars.md)

 ## Self-portrait project
 This is a completely open and self-motivated project.
 We hope to encourage the students to take it in any direction they choose.
+Students may choose to continue to build off of their face project, or start something totally new—it's up to them!
 * Prompt: Create a complete project that represents who you are, your values, or something really important to you—a self portrait
 * Students should sketch extensively before starting, this will not only help them but it will also help the volunteers give assitance and help along the way
 * Encourage students who work quickly to add interactions to their self portrait